CoderNoveau/mdbrowsv2/README.md

 # Melbourne Designer Brows Website

 A modern, fast-loading website for Melbourne Designer Brows, a premier eyebrow studio with locations in Richmond and Springvale, Melbourne.
+Coded in Next.JS

-## Features
+## Features -

 - Built with Next.js for optimal performance
 - Static site generation for fast loading times